themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 **Alternative Therapies:**

 Endo specialists agree a multidisciplinary approach is needed for disease management and patient success.
 Often this can include seeking out a variety of doctors and specialties to widen your approach.
 Alternative therapies can include various methods aimed at mitigating symptoms, stress reduction, and/or disease management.
-Since all patients are difference, these methods will not be suitable or successful for everyone.
+Since all patients are different, these methods may not be suitable or successful for everyone.

 * Physical Therapy
 * Diet and Nutrition